 Next, you want to set up your interests and keywords for your campaign.
 You can add interests if you want but I prefer to leave this bank to be honest because I find it’s super broad and I can’t even find the “blogging niche” which would be the niche for this website.
 The closest I can find is “finance” which isn’t entirely the same thing:

 I find keyword targetting works better.
 Here’s an example that I made for my post “How to Get Ranked on Page 1” which I used to build my audience awareness for Don’t Want A Boss:

 Choose at least 25 keywords if not more!

-Everything else leave as default except for locations – you want to choose the following: United States, Canada, Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, The Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom, Australia, New Zealand, Cyprus, Malta and Luxembourg.
+Everything else leaves as default except for locations – you want to choose the following: United States, Canada, Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, The Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom, Australia, New Zealand, Cyprus, Malta, and Luxembourg.

 And you want to choose English as your language.

-Next, your bugdet.
+Next, is your budget.
 For your daily budget you want between $5-10 and then for your CPM you want to put the lowest number it will let you without being “too low”.